mikependon/RepoDB/Docs/pages/expressiontree.rst

 - DbConnection.ExecuteReader
 - DbConnection.ExecuteScalar

-There are two ways of building the expression trees, the explicit way by using `IQueryGroup` objects and dynamic way by using `dynamic` objects.
+There are two ways of building the expression trees, the explicit way by using `QueryGroup` objects and dynamic way by using `dynamic` objects.

 Explicit Query Expression
 -------------------------